 We express no opinion whether 35 basis points is currently a reasonable estimate for this purpose.

 Transparency

-The chosen actuarial method implicitly recognizes the costs of LASERS' COLA program, rather than directly measuring expected future COLAs using an explicit actuarial method.
+The chosen actuarial method indirectly recognizes the costs of LASERS' COLA program, rather than directly modeling expected future COLAs.
 This results in the use of a discount rate assumption that differs from the assumed investment return: